AmoebeLabs/material3-themes-manual/docs/design/create-material3-theme.md

 ![Figma Material Theme Builder Result Surfaces]

-##:material-home-floor-3: Step 4 (Final): Export the DSP file
+##:material-home-floor-3: Step 4 (Final): Export the JSON file
-Once you are ready, go to the "Custom" tab of the Material Theme Builder, and click the "Export" button on the bottom, and select "Export Material Tokes (DSP)", and save the resulting ZIP file on your computer.
+Once you are ready, click the "Export" button on the bottom, and select "Material Theme (JSON)", and save the resulting `.json` file on your computer.

+![Figma Material Theme Builder Export Theme Light]
-![Figma Material Theme Builder Export Theme]
+![Figma Material Theme Builder Export Theme Dark]

+Now go to the next page to convert the `.json` file to something that Home Assistant can use as a theme!

 <!-- Image references -->